capiedrav/engineering-resilient-systems-on-aws/notes.md

 4. **Monitor and Adjust**:
    - Continuously track MTBF, MTTD, and MTTR to assess the effectiveness of your resilience strategies.
 Use this data to refine your recovery objectives and BRT         goals, ensuring they remain aligned with business requirements.

+## AWS Resilience Analysis Framework

+The AWS Resilience Analysis Framework (RAF) is a methodology for assessing and improving the resilience of workloads.
+It helps identify potential failure points in applications and provides strategies to mitigate or prevent disruptions.
+RAF defines five key resilience properties for highly available systems: redundancy, sufficient capacity, timely output, correct output, and fault isolation.
+Violations of these properties can lead to system unavailability.

+RAF outlines five common failure categories that can impact these properties:
+1. **Single Point of Failure (SPOF)** – Lack of redundancy causes system disruption.
+2. **Excessive Load** – Overuse of resources leads to capacity issues and throttling.
+3. **Excessive Latency** – Delays in processing or network traffic violate timely output.
+4. **Misconfiguration and Bugs** – Errors in system configuration or software lead to incorrect outputs.
+5. **Shared Fate** – Faults spread across fault isolation boundaries, affecting other parts of the system or users.

+## AWS Well-Architected Framework

+The AWS Well-Architected Framework provides a set of principles and best practices for designing, building, testing, and operating secure, efficient, and resilient workloads on AWS.
+It is structured around six key pillars: **Operational Excellence**, **Security**, **Reliability**, **Performance Efficiency**, **Cost Optimization**, and **Sustainability**.
+These pillars guide architects, developers, and engineers in creating cloud infrastructures.

+Focusing on **Reliability** and **Operational Excellence** for resilience:

+- The **Reliability** pillar ensures workloads perform consistently, even in challenging conditions.
+It emphasizes building fault-tolerant systems, recovery strategies, and performance optimization to maintain availability and minimize downtime.

+- The **Operational Excellence** pillar focuses on optimizing operational processes to manage and maintain workloads efficiently.
+It stresses automation, continuous process improvement, incident management, and resource optimization to enhance the overall reliability and efficiency of AWS workloads.

+## High Availability (HA)

+HA focuses on minimizing downtime and ensuring systems remain operational, even during hardware or software failures.
+Key aspects of HA include:

+1. **Redundancy**: Systems use multiple redundant components (e.g., servers, storage, applications, data replication) so if one component fails, another can take over, ensuring continuous service.

+2. **Self-Healing**: HA systems often have automated recovery mechanisms, such as automatically restarting failed applications, reducing manual intervention and improving recovery times.

+3. **Scalability and Efficiency**: HA systems are typically horizontally scalable, allowing them to handle increased traffic or workload demands efficiently.
+This flexibility ensures high availability under heavy load while optimizing resource use and costs.

+4. **Management and Monitoring**: Centralized management tools help administrators monitor system health, configure components, and conduct maintenance.
+Advanced monitoring and real-time alerts help proactively identify and resolve issues before they lead to outages, minimizing downtime.

+## Disaster Recovery

+Disaster Recovery is a critical component of business continuity, focusing on recovering from catastrophic events that cause system outages.
+It includes both technical recovery measures and the processes and human resources needed to restore operations effectively.

+Key steps in disaster recovery planning include:
+1. **Identifying critical business functions** and prioritizing recovery objectives.
+2. **Establishing Recovery Time Objectives (RTOs)** and **Recovery Point Objectives (RPOs)** to define acceptable downtime and data loss.
+3. **Designing a comprehensive recovery plan** that outlines specific actions to take during and after a disaster.

+In AWS, disaster recovery differs from traditional on-premise approaches.
+The AWS Global Infrastructure helps mitigate concerns related to spare hardware, natural disasters, fire risks, and power outages.
+Failing servers can be easily replaced, and the distribution of availability zones within a region can help minimize the impact of power interruptions, fires, and natural disasters.
+For AWS disaster recovery, attention is focused in possible failure modes of the application, such as data corruption, regional service impairments, and problematic deployments.

+## Disaster Recovery Strategies

+Disaster Recovery Strategies help ensure business continuity by addressing how to recover systems and data in the event of a disaster.
+There are several strategies, each suited to different business needs, resource constraints, and recovery objectives:

+1. **Backup and Restore**:
+   - Involves regularly backing up critical data and system configurations to a secure location.
+   - Cost-effective and ideal for scenarios where system outages aren't critical.
+   - Recovery time can be longer, depending on the complexity of restoring the entire environment.
+   - It’s important to distinguish this strategy from simple data backup; because it also includes the ability to **restore data, configurations, networking, and       compute resources.**

+2. **Pilot Light**:
+   - Maintains a minimal, preconfigured infrastructure in a recovery environment, which can be scaled up during a disaster.
+   - Suitable for scenarios where recovery time objectives allow for scaling up resources using automation tools.
+   - Ideal for less critical applications or when budget is a concern.

+3. **Warm Standby**:
+   - Keeps a replica of the production environment, synchronized with the primary system but not actively processing transactions.
+   - Some resources are running, allowing for quicker scaling during a disaster compared to a pilot light.
+   - Suitable when downtime is costly but maintaining a fully operational environment (hot standby) is not justified.
+It balances cost with faster recovery times.

+4. **Hot Standby**:
+   - Maintains a fully operational, synchronized copy of the production environment, ready to take over operations with minimal downtime in a disaster.
+   - Best for mission-critical applications where even brief downtime could have significant consequences.
+   - Expensive, as it requires a fully operational replica of the production environment.